 The people who call Mount Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Vernon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mount Vernon include English, Irish, Dutch, and European.

 The most common language spoken in Mount Vernon is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and Chinese.